kyleshank/docs/widget-types.md

 Widget Types
 ============

-Plugins can supply custom widget types for the Dashboard by supplying a class that implements `craft\base\WidgetInterface` and `craft\base\WidgetTrait`.
+Plugins can provide custom widget types for the Dashboard by creating a class that implements `craft\base\WidgetInterface` and `craft\base\WidgetTrait`.

 As a convenience, you can extend `craft\base\Widget`, which provides a base widget type implementation.